darcy504/Mod-2-Project-Week/README.md

 ## How to Use/Open

-1. clone code onto your computer
+1. clone code onto your computer and open in your preferred text editor
 2. Run `bundle install`
 3. Run `rails db:migrate`
 4. Run `rails db:seed`